Disney My Disney Experience Mobile Application

 From the account screen you can check information about Park Info & Entry:

-Today’s Showtimes shows all parades, fireworks and shows with times.
-Also lists any attractions and restaurants which are closed for refurbishment
+- today’s parades, fireworks and shows with times, also lists any attractions and restaurants which are closed for refurbishment

 You can use My Disney Experience to book FastPass+ reservations, reserve dining and order food: